dfjdejulio/TV-Site-Viewer/README.md

 ## The Basics

 Some apps require a lot of rich, custom behavior.
-Other apps are almost purely contnet-based, and rely only on a small set of standard behaviors.
+Other apps are almost purely content-based, and rely only on a small set of standard behaviors.

 This viewer attempts to implement enough standard behaviors, via custom tags and attributes, for content-based apps to be implemented *entirely* as